Muzammil-Cheema/CSE373-HW4/README.md

 # Homework 4: Set Cover

 ## How To Run
-After downloading any required packages (I only used what I expect is already available in most python configurations), run the main.py file.
-All test files are already downloaded in the "/Data" directory.
+After downloading any required packages (pip install requirements.txt), run the main.py file.
+All test files are already downloaded in the
+"/Data" directory.
 Running the main.py file will test all files consecutively.

 ## Notable Optimizations
 <ul>